Protected Bike Lane Tracker

 The NYC Streets Plan will transform how we get around our city.
 In 2019, historic legislation to implement the NYC Streets Plan became law.
 In 2022, Mayor Adams and the New York City Council agreed to a transformational $904 million investment into making the NYC Streets Plan a reality.
 These investments in our streets will help us reach NYC 25x25.

-This legally mandated plan includes annual benchmarks it must meet through 2026:
+This legally-mandated plan includes annual benchmarks it must meet from 2022 through 2026:

 - 150 miles of physically- or camera-protected bus lanes (at least 20 miles in 2022 and at least 30 miles in following years)